-The Office of Academic Support Services provides services and resources to students, faculty, and staff that will strengthen academic performance, enhance student satisfaction, and improve student retention.
-The office is located in Dawson Center (DC) 220 on the Greenspring Campus.
+The Office of Academic Support provides services and resources to students, faculty, and staff that will strengthen academic performance, enhance student satisfaction, and improve student retention.
+The office is located in Knott Hall 203 on the Greenspring Campus.

 Academic Advising at Stevenson University is a free support service available to all degree-seeking students.
 Academic Advisors can assist with a wide range of academic matters from selecting a major to planning for graduate school.
-The Advising Office is located in the Office of Academic Support Services in DC 220.
+The Advising Office is located in the Office of Academic Support in Knott Hall 203.

 The Academic Link

 The Academic Link, one of the great strengths of the University, "links" students to a wide array of accessible academic support services and innovative programs to help students in their pursuit of success and independent learning as they work toward achieving their academic as well as career goals.
-While The Link primarily provides free tutoring in courses for which a tutor is available, it also offers Supplemental Instruction (weekly review sessions for select courses facilitated by a student leader), and Partnerships And Student Success (PASS), a mentoring program to ease the first year student's transition to college.
-The Academic Link is located in Caves 249 on the Owings Mills Campus, and in Knott Hall 201 on the Greenspring Campus.
+The Academic Link has recently added a new Testing Service for Stevenson's undergraduate students and provides accessible, secure test proctoring and exceptional customer service while ensuring the highest level of academic integrity.
+Students are encouraged to take approved make-up exams in our newly-developed testing center located on the Greenspring Campus.

 First-Year Experience assists first-year students in making a smooth transition into Stevenson University.
 The mission of the office is to help students achieve academic success while also helping to ensure that students are satisfied with their choice to attend Stevenson University.
 The major programs coordinated by this office are Summer Orientation, the Summer Bridge Program, and First-Year Seminar.
 In addition, the office works with students on an individual basis to help them identify and address academic issues, concerns, or challenges.
-The First-Year Experience Office is located in the Office of Academic Support Services in DC 220.
+The First-Year Experience Office is located in the Office of Academic Support in Knott Hall 203.